Contributors

 Mary Beltrán (University of Texas – Austin) writes and teaches on the production of race, gender, and class in film, television, and celebrity culture; recent projects have explored mixed race and questioned “post-racial” representation.
 To that end, she’s fascinated with and trying to figure out Glee.
 She’s the author of Latina/o Stars in U.S. Eyes and co-editor of Mixed Race Hollywood.

-James Bennett (London Metropolitan University) is the author of Television Personalities: Stardom and the Small Screen (Routledge) and (with Niki Strange) editor of Television as Digital Media (Duke University Press) and (with Tom Brown) Film & Television after DVD.
+James Bennett (Royal Holloway, University of London) is the author of Television Personalities: Stardom and the Small Screen and (with Niki Strange) editor of Television as Digital Media and (with Tom Brown) Film & Television after DVD.

 Megan Biddinger (University of Michigan) studies the intersections of gender and sexuality and religion and spirituality in film and television.
 She’s also interested in popular music and the uses and meanings of sound recording and listening technologies.